-Vine Inn Barossa CEO Chris Linden steps down after 13 years at the helm, welcoming new General Manager David Rice who hails from the region.
+Vine Inn Barossa CEO Chris Linden steps down after 13 years at the helm.

 Finishing on August 12, Chris said the time had come to hand over the reins and pursue life’s interests which include rest and relaxation or more importantly – fishing, golf and holidays.